 Introduction to Neural Networks

-This short textbook is meant to be a lightweight introduction to neural networks, so that you can start understanding them.
-Current large language models use the same ideas and more, but that’s outside the scope of this book.
-The reasoning is that there are many different paradigms within neural networks, so I decided to take on an approach that would let you explore the field as you wish.
+This course is meant to be a lightweight introduction to neural networks, so that you can begin to understand them.
+Current large language models use these same ideas and more, and we’ll explore those in later courses.
+There are many different paradigms within neural networks, so the focus is on preparing you to be able to explore the field as you wish.

 Ready